 In addition to timetabled sessions, there are opportunities during the week to form ad hoc ensembles, and members are encouraged to bring sets of music for that purpose, as these are not provided by the summer school.
 Members may also participate in the full range of optional activities, including the open choir.

-Alongside preparing repertoire for the end of course concert there will also be two sessions devoted to additional pieces, so as to give as much variety as possible to the week’s music making.
-This year we’ll be including movements from Prokofiev’s Classical Symphony, south American composer Arturo Marquez’s catchy Danzon no.2 and more!
+Steve Bingham will once again be conducting the Sinfonietta, bringing his boundless enthusiasm to the ensemble.
+Alongside preparing repertoire for the end of course concert there will also be two sessions devoted to additional repertoire pieces, so as to give as much variety as possible to the week’s music making.

-String tutor David Lewis will take two sessions with the Sinfonietta strings, giving them the chance to explore some of the rich string repertoire, which in 2018 will include the Grieg Elegiac Melodies and Dvořák’s Nocturne, op.
-40, whilst our string coaches have time with their respective sections during the week to improve all aspects of orchestral technique.
+String tutor David Lewis will take two sessions with the Sinfonietta strings, giving them the chance to explore some of the rich string repertoire, whilst our string coaches have time with their respective sections during the week to improve all aspects of orchestral technique.